sepp87/VPL-Core/README.md

 * Add labels to radial menu
 * Add scripting hub
 * Add functionality to remove connections
+* Add looping groups/areas
+* Add auto load of save file
 * Improve grouping
 * Improve saving of hub settings
 * BUG text and hubs are copied / pasted simultaneously
-* BUG TextHub line and underline do not align
 * Create template plugin project (FatJar, OneJar or UberJar which omits existing dependencies)

+* (DONE) BUG TextHub line and underline do not align > changed gradient to 11.5px of textarea in css
 * (DONE) BUG getFirstInList should put out the same class as the incoming node prescribes
 *        When multi dock not allowed function hub.handle_IncomingConnectionAdded() is called Another bug could arise at deserializing when the connection order creation is not correct